 - Have a routine to regularly back up your important data.
-Use a flash drive, external hard drive, or cloud storage such as Google Drive (available with your Hartwick College Google Apps for Education account), iCloud, or DropBox.
+Use a flash drive, external hard drive, or cloud storage such as Google Drive (available with your Hartwick College Google Apps for Education account), or iCloud.
+For Macs, we recommend Time Machine backup.
 If a hard drive fails, and your data is irretrievable, or if you accidentally delete a critical file, the backup is like gold.

 - Know how to restore the laptop to factory configuration.
 If your computer becomes infected with a significant virus, or is affected by a major operating system software corruption, this is a very valuable option.
 Laptops usually either have a restore partition built into the hard drive, or they may come with system restore disks.
 If there are disks, you should bring them to college and keep them in a safe place.
 If there is a restore partition, know how to restore the machine (usually a keystroke command).
 The Hartwick College TRC can assist, but the process will be faster if you are prepared.

-- Be aware of your computer’s warranty status and expiration date, and make a note of any product/license keys from software which you have installed, in case you need to reinstall later.
+- Be aware of your computer’s warranty status and expiration date, and make a note of any product/license keys for software you have installed, in case you need to reinstall later.
 Bring any operating system or other disks with you to campus and keep them in a safe place.

 - Be sure that you have run all Windows or OSX updates, and be sure that you have one working anti-virus program on your computer.